 ALM

-ALM (Application Lifecycle Management) refers to the comprehensive process of managing the life cycle of software applications, from initial planning and development to deployment, maintenance, and retirement.
-ALM encompasses project management, version control, testing, and continuous integration, ensuring that applications are developed efficiently, meet quality standards, and evolve with changing requirements.
+ALM (Application Lifecycle Management) manages the life cycle of software applications, from planning and development to deployment, maintenance, and retirement.
+It includes project management, version control, testing, and continuous integration.
+ALM helps teams develop applications efficiently, meet quality standards, and adapt to changing requirements.

 Can you explain the concept of application lifecycle management in Enterprise Application Development?